jzabroski/Home/Chocolatey/README.md

     sysexp 1.75  # https://chocolatey.org/packages/sysexp - SysExporter - Grab data from list-view, tree-view, combo box, WebBrowser control, and text-box. lessmsi 1.6.91  # LessMSI - Easily extract the contents of an MSI terminals 4.0.1   # Terminals multitab remote control client.
-See https://github.com/Terminals-Origin/Terminals
+See https://github.com/Terminals-Origin/Terminals putty.install 0.73  # PuTTY is a free implementation of Telnet and SSH for Windows and Unix platforms, along with an xterm terminal emulator. winscp 5.17.2.20200316 # WinSCP is an open source free SFTP client, SCP client, FTPS client and FTP client for Windows.
+Its main function is file transfer between a local and a remote computer.
+Beyond this, WinSCP offers scripting and basic file manager functionality.

     # Document Reader
     adobereader 2020.006.20042 # Adobe Acrobat Reader DC 2020.006.20042 - 290 million downloads